codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 ### Other tools

-There are common libraries used that support Gettext, and other implementations of i18n.
-Some of the may seem easier to install, or sport additional features or i18n file formats.
-In this document we focus on the tools provided with the PHP core, but here we list others for completion:
+There are common libraries used that support Gettext and other implementations of i18n.
+Some of them may seem easier to install or sport additional features or i18n file formats.
+In this document, we focus on the tools provided with the PHP core, but here we list others for completion:

 - [oscarotero/Gettext][oscarotero]: Gettext support with an OO interface; includes improved helper functions, powerful